Dpdl-io/DpdlEngine/README.md

 # What is Dpdl?

 Dpdl is a <ins>**rapid development** programming language</ins> and <ins>**constrained device** framework</ins> with built-in database technology.
-Dpdl and enables access to the Java platform JRE API and to any external java library via a dedicated API.
-Dpdl supports also the <ins>embedding and on-the-fly execution</ins>  of other programming languages (**ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby and OCaml**) directly within Dpdl scripts.
-Therefore Dpdl allows access to thousands of existing high-quality libraries.
+Dpdl enables access to the Java platform JRE API and to external java libraries and supports the <ins>embedding and on-the-fly execution</ins>  of other programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby and OCaml** directly within Dpdl code.
+This makes Dpdl a powerful platform due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.

 Dpdl is self contained and is highly customizable via a dedicated extension interface.
 Further programming languages can be implemented and embedded via a dedicated plugin-in interface and configuration.
 For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.